 Concentration of credit risk is the risk of loss attributable to the magnitude of the Group Trust's investment in a single issue.
-DPFP does not have an investment policy specifically regarding concentration of credit risk; however, the target allocations of assets among various asset classes are determined by the Board with the objective of optimizing the investment return of the Group Trust within a framework of acceptable risk and diversification.
+DPFP did not have an investment policy specifically regarding concentration of credit risk in 2021; however, the Investment Policy Statement was amended in February 2022 to address concentration risk.
+See Note 11 for additional information on changes to the Investment Policy Statement.
+Additionally, the target allocations of assets among various asset classes are determined by the Board with the objective of optimizing the investment return of the Group Trust within a framework of acceptable risk and diversification.
 For major asset classes, the Group Trust will further diversify the portfolio by employing multiple investment managers who provide guidance for implementing the strategies selected by the Board.

-As of December 31, 2020 and 2019, the Group Trust did not have any single investment in an issuer which represented greater than 5% of the Plans' net position.
+As of December 31, 2021 and 2020, the Group Trust did not have any single investment in an issuer which represented greater than 5% of the Plans' net position, other than mutual funds.